 While in the Daydream org at Google, I have led UX across 5 product areas dedicated to creating AR/VR apps and platforms designed for everyone.
 I am currently leading UX on Google Lens.

-Google Lens – Leading a team of designers to envision the future of Google Lens.
+Google Lens – Leading a team of Designers & UX Researchers to envision the future of Google Lens.

 Product Excellence – Championed a high quality bar for UX across all AR/VR apps.

 Geo VR – Pioneered UX conventions for navigating Google Earth and Street View content.

 Immersive Media – Led UX across projects, enabling professionals and everyday users to capture and relive moments virtually (VR180, Photos VR, JUMP).

 Spatial Audio – Pioneered and shared best practices for spatial audio in VR.

 As the Daydream team was developing the OS, we were also developing apps for it.
 The lessons I learned as we built these experiences helped identify best practices that influenced 3rd party developers and back up to the platform.

 Travel down streets, browse from a curated menu of interesting places and search for destinations.